learn-co-curriculum/dsc-correlation-covariance/README.md

 > You can see that the formula calculates the variance of $X$ and $Y$ by multiplying the variance of each of their corresponding elements.
 Hence the term **CO-variance**.

-A general proof for covariance is available [here](https://math.tutorvista.com/statistics/covariance.html).

 **Back to our ice cream sales example**: